RP6502-VGA

 } data;

-Sprites may be drawn over each fill plane.
-This is the 16-bit sprite system from the Pi Pico Playground.
-Lower bit depths are planned for a different mode.
+Sprites can be drawn over any fill plane.
+This is the 16-bit sprite system from the Pi Pico Playground; for lower bit depths, see mode 5.
+Its appetite for memory is offset by something the others can’t do — affine transforms.

 Address